borasoftware/bdml/README.md

  * the bdml.xsd definition;
  * the BdmlHtml.xsl XSLT 1.0 transform;
  * a set of example CSS stylesheets;
- * syntax highlighting and menu Javascript files.
+ * syntax highlighting Javascript files.

 How to use the BDML source pack: